heweiliang88/heweiliang88/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)

-I make elegantly professional **💻 Distributed Systems, 📱 iOS apps and 🌐 Website** for a living and also **Write some blogs**. 🌈
+I make elegantly professional **💻 Distributed Systems, 📱 Android apps and 🌐 Website** for a living and also **Write some blogs**. 🌈

 * 🧐   Interested in full stack.
 Recent focus on backend.
 * 💼   Senior Back End Engineer at Alibaba Group.
 * 🎓   Bachelor of Engineering in Computer Science and Engineering, Major GPA 3.90/4.0, GPA 3.75/4.0, TOP 3%.
-* 🌱   Currently learning Math & Philosophy.
+* 🌱   Currently learning Math & English.
 * 📚   Reading more about Apple, Harry Potter and how the computer works.
 * 💻   With 4 years' computer science and technology education and 5 years' development working experience.
 * ⛵   Encouraging people for open source collaborations.